+Who should consider taking this course?
 This course is designed to benefit students of all backgrounds.

-This course can challenge stereotypes in relation to Aboriginal people and their history from a post-colonial perspective.
+The most challenging aspect about this course is: This course can challenge stereotypes in relation to Aboriginal people and their history from a post-colonial perspective.